• Skip to main content

 Colorado River flowing through McInnis Canyons NCA.
 Photo: BLM

 Camping – There are 3 designated campgrounds in Rabbit Valley.
 Go to Exit #2 off of I-70 and head south.
-There is also designated dispersed at Rabbit Valley, just look for a brown post with a tent symbol.
+There is also a designated dispersed at Rabbit Valley, just look for a brown post with a tent symbol.

 The Black Ridge Canyons Wilderness located just 2 miles southwest of Fruita offers plenty of dispersed car camping along the roads.
 Overnight camping is available at 35 designated campsites with a permit.